Petronel

 The sclopus was the prototype of the petronel.
 The petronel is a compromise between the harquebus and the pistol.
-Early petronels date back to the end of the 14th century, with a crude buttstock.
-Generally the touch hole is on the right side, and fired by a separate slow match.
-Sometimes they had small hinged plate covers to protect the priming from moisture.
-By extension, the term petronel was also used to describe the type of light cavalry who employed the firearm.
-The petronel (cavalryman) was used to support the heavy cavalry such as demi-lancers and cuirassiers.
+Early petronels, with a crude buttstock, date back to the end of the 14th century.
+Generally, the touch hole is on the right side, and fired by a separate slow match.
+Sometimes, petronels had small hinged plate-covers to protect the priming from moisture.
+By extension, the term "petronel" came to characterise the type of light cavalry that employed the firearm.
+The petronel (cavalryman) was used to support the heavy cavalry, such as demi-lancers and cuirassiers.
 The petronel was succeeded by a similarly armed cavalryman called the harquebusier.

 Later developments

 Although petronels had fallen out of use in Europe by 1700, similar guns were made in the Middle East until the late 19th century.
 Afghan horsemen used a gun that was midway between an oversized pistol or a miniature carbine, with a curved buttstock designed to keep the weapon close to the rider's chest.